Ratchaburi F.C.: Promotion to the top flight

-In the following season, the Dragons flew through the first division winning the title on their way to the TPL.
+In the following season, Ratchaburi flew through the 2012 Thai Division 1 League winning the title on their way to the top flight league.

-In the first season of the Ratchaburi Mitr Phol in top-tier league is considered unsuccessful, ranked 15th out of the total of 18 teams, but due to the problem of scrambling for the rights of the team between Sisaket F.C. and Esan United escalate, The Thai League company decided to increase the top 20 teams in TPL, resulting in the Thai Premier League competition in 2013 season, there was only one relegation team, Pattaya United (17th place).
+In the first season of the Ratchaburi in top-tier league is considered unsuccessful, ranked 15th out of the total of 18 teams, but due to the problem of scrambling for the rights of the team between Sisaket and Esan United escalate, The Thai League company decided to increase the top 20 teams in TPL, resulting in the Thai Premier League competition in 2013 season, there was only one relegation team, Pattaya United (17th place).

-In 2014 season, Ratchaburi Mitr Phol reacted by appointing former Girona manager Ricardo Rodríguez as their new manager for the new 2014 Thai Premier League season.
+In 2014 season, Ratchaburi reacted by appointing former Girona manager Ricardo Rodríguez as their new manager for the new 2014 Thai Premier League season.
 The Dragons finished comfortably in 4th place.

 Move to Mitr Phol Stadium and recent years

 After participating in the top league for 3 years, Ratchaburi Mitr Phol has a project to build its own football stadium.
 The stadium started construction in 2015 and opened for the first time in mid-2016.
-In 2016 the club moved to new ground, Mitr Phol Stadium and the club appointed Robert Procureur as the club technical director.
+In 2016 the club moved to new ground, Mitr Phol Stadium and the club appointed Robert Procureur as the club first technical director.

 In 2016, Following the death of King Bhumibol Adulyadej, the Football Association of Thailand cancelled the remaining league and cup season on 14 October 2016, with three rounds remaining.
-The Dragons finished in 6th place.
+Ratchaburi then was announced as the 2016 Thai FA Cup champions where the title was shared among Chainat Hornbill, Chonburi and Sukhothai who was then in the semi-finals.
+Ratchaburi then finished the league in 6th place.